alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 - *Testing*: Tests are executable examples.
 - *Learning*: If you can't say it without jargon, maybe stop to make yourself an expert.
-- *Teaching*: Miniatures help develop mental models.
+- *Teaching*: Miniatures help develop mental models which help understand the complicated whole.

 ![bg right 90%](./images/many-deer.jpg)